-DENVER (October 18, 2021) - The Colorado Office of Policy, Research and Regulatory Reform (COPRRR), in the Executive Director’s Office at the Colorado Department of Regulatory Agencies (DORA), released the 2021 sunset and sunrise reports on Friday, October 15.
+The Colorado Office of Policy, Research and Regulatory Reform (COPRRR), in the Executive Director’s Office at the Colorado Department of Regulatory Agencies (DORA), released the 2023 sunset reports today.
 The reports have been sent to the Colorado General Assembly and are now available online at coprrr.colorado.gov.

-This year, COPRRR conducted 22 sunset and sunrise reviews of programs throughout Colorado state government to identify opportunities to reduce regulatory burdens while upholding consumer protection.
-Programs reviewed include those housed within DORA and the Departments of Education, Higher Education, Labor and Employment, Local Affairs, Public Health and Environment, Public Safety and Revenue.
+This year, COPRRR conducted 27 sunset reviews of programs throughout Colorado state government to identify opportunities to reduce regulatory burdens while upholding consumer protection.
+Programs reviewed include those housed within DORA, the Governor’s Office of Information Technology, the Judicial Branch and the Departments of Early Childhood, Education, Health Care Policy and Financing, Higher Education, Human Services, Law, Military and Veterans Affairs, Natural Resources, Public Health and Environment, Public Safety and State.

 Report highlights include:

-- Continuing regulation: Professions, such as acupuncturists, domestic violence treatment providers, massage therapists, optometrists, preneed funeral sellers, speech-language pathologists, real estate appraisers and veterinarians, were up for sunset review, and the reviews recommend continuing licensure of these professions.
+- Continuing professional regulation: Professions, such as architects, engineers, land surveyors, physical therapists, physical therapist assistants, plumbers and respiratory therapists, were up for sunset review, and each of the reviews recommends continuing the regulation of these professions.

 The Colorado General Assembly created the sunset process in 1976 as a way to improve state regulation by streamlining existing programs, enhancing consumer protection and repealing unnecessary programs and functions of government.
 Since that time, Colorado’s sunset process has gained national recognition and is routinely highlighted as a best practice as states seek to create more efficient and effective regulatory programs.